ECHA Integrated Regulatory Strategy

 ECHA Concludes No Further EU Risk Management Needed for Low-Hazard Metal Elements and Oxides/Hydroxides

-ECHA concluded in March 2026 that no further EU-level regulatory restrictions are currently required for 31 low-hazard metal elements and their oxides/hydroxides.
-This provides regulatory stability for these widely used substances, signaling a low priority for future intervention under REACH or CLP.
+ECHA concluded in March 2026 that no further EU-level regulatory restrictions are required for 31 low-hazard metal elements and their oxides or hydroxides.
+This assessment provides regulatory stability for these widely used substances and signals a low priority for future intervention under REACH or CLP frameworks.

 echa.europa.euEuropean UnionEuropean Union